 PhD researchers are fully integrated into the research and community life at the Department of Politics.
 This includes participation in the research clusters, centres, and networks, presenting work at the departmental research seminars and conferences.

 PhD researchers have individual office spaces in the School’s PhD Room which also features a kitchen and social space for networking and community activities.
 This enables Politics PhD researchers to meet and mingle with their peers from History, Archaeology/Classics/Egyptology, Irish Studies and Languages, Cultures, and Film.
 Each full-time PGR researchers is entitled to an annual bursary to finance research-related expenses and trips.

 Study options and fees

 |Full time||2-4 years||£4,596* (2022)||£25,950* ^ (lab based programmes)

 * This excludes potential research support fees also known as ‘bench fees.
 You will be notified of any fee which may apply in your offer letter.

 ^ Self funded full time international students studying a lab based programme will receive a £2,000 reduction in their fees for the first year only.

 If an EU student starts their studies in 2020-21, before 1 August 2021, they will have a fee classification of EU and pay UK fee rates for the duration of this registration.
 The exception being ROI students, who will continue to be charged fees at the UK fee rate, post 1 August 2021.

 Applications are welcome from suitably qualified candidates who wish to undertake research leading to a PhD in Politics on either a full- or part-time basis.
-We ordinarily expect candidates for entry to our PhD programme to hold a first degree in the First or 2:1 class and a Master’s degree (preferably pass of 65% or higher) in a relevant subject area from a UK university, or EU/overseas qualifications of an equivalent standard.
+We ordinarily expect candidates for entry to our PhD programme to hold an undergraduate degree in the ‘First’ or ‘2:1’ class (or international equivalent) and a postgraduate (MA/MSc) degree (of 65% or higher/international equivalent) in a relevant subject area from a UK or EU/overseas university.